 Once on the ridge line, the route requires boulder hopping, scrambling and a few downclimbs.
 Exposure is minimal.
 The terrain very much resembles that of the nearby Pass Mountain ridge line.
 About a 1/3 of the way up, you will slightly descend to a clearing like area and after a short climb, we encountered a fire pit.
 This is where the really fun scrambling begins.
 There is a great scramble along the ridgeline followed by a clear plateau like area, followed by another nice little climb up to the summit.

 Note: Do not leave the ridge line!
-After descending from Peak 3169 to the saddle, we thought it would be easier to skirt around the mountain rather than scramble along the ridge.
+After descending from Temptation Peak to the saddle, we thought it would be easier to skirt around the mountain rather than scramble along the ridge.
 We were very wrong.
 This half mile to rejoin the trail before descending to Bulldog saddle took us as long as the rest of the trip put together.

 Note 2: The trail heading up the ridge on the south side of the mountain was relatively worn and easy to follow.
-The trail coming up from Boulder saddle was just the opposite.
+The trail coming up from Bulldog saddle was just the opposite.
 For this reason, I recommend going the south to north route.